Battle of Nijmegen: 20 September: battle of Nijmegen centre

 To make the river crossing a success, a renewed attack on the bridge's south sides was needed to divert the enemy's attention and firepower.
 Nijmegen's city centre had to be swept clean systematically first, block by block.
 This operation began in the morning of 20 September at 08:30, succeeding unexpectedly quickly.
 The occupying force was easily pushed back, as long as it could delay the Allies.
 Much of the combat took place on rooftops, where paratroopers rapidly hopped from one rooftop to the next.
 Only in the Kronenburgerpark, where the elite SS troops of Kampfgruppe Henke had a clear field of fire, did the advance go slowly.
 Meanwhile, the II.
-Fallschirmjäger Corps of General Eugen Meindl charged the U.S. formations at Groesbeek and Mook, but failed to force a breakthrough.
+Fallschirmjäger Corps of General Eugen Meindl charged the US formations at Groesbeek and Mook, but failed to force a breakthrough.

 20 September 15:00 : Waal Crossing

 When the British XXX Corps could finally cross the Waal Bridge, it was too late to relieve Arnhem.

-The planned crossing at 8:00 had to be delayed time and again because of logistical problems: the supply of canvas boats by truck from Belgium was difficult, since Hell's Highway was narrow, and constantly blocked by burnt-out vehicles.

-The crossing finally took place at 15:00, about two kilometres downstream from the Waal Bridge, near the old Gelderland Power Plant.
+The planned crossing at 8:00 had to be delayed time and again because of logistical problems: the supply of canvas boats by truck from Belgium was difficult, since the road was narrow and constantly blocked by burnt-out vehicles.
+The crossing began at 15:00, about two kilometres downstream from the Waal Bridge, near the old Gelderland Power Plant.
 Two British Spitfires were to provide air support, but flak shot one down, after which the other returned to England.
-The men of the 3/504th were fired on by German tanks, artillery and small arms, suffering heavy losses (48 paratroopers were killed with several dozens more were wounded).
+The men of the 3/504th were fired on by German tanks, artillery and small arms, suffering many losses (48 paratroopers were killed with several dozens more were wounded).
 Some boats capsized or sank during the crossing.
 Despite the losses, at least 16 boats survived the initial crossing.
 A field telephone line was laid on the riverbed for communication across the river.

-In several waves, most of the assault force from 3/504th succeeded in crossing the river.
+In several waves, most of the assault force from 3/504th got across the river.

 By the late afternoon, 3/504th had taken the northern end of the railway bridge, and began preparations for a German counterattack.
 Instead, however, at dusk about 200 to 300 German soldiers approached the Americans to surrender.
 Around the same time, the Waal Bridge's northern end was seized by another group after heavy fighting.
 The 1st Battalion then relieved the 3rd to guard the railway bridge.

-Time was ticking away for the British tanks and artillery on the south bank of the Waal, as their munitions were running low.
-This and unforeseen delays in supply logistics presented a long-term problem, because of the munitions required by XXX Corps to complete its advance to the Rhine.

-In the battle for the Waal Bridge in the Hunnerpark and on the Keizer Lodewijkplein, over 300 of Kampfgruppe Euling's 500 soldiers lost their lives, 60 were taken prisoner, and the rest were able to escape.
+The British tanks and artillery on the south bank of the Waal were running short of ammunition.
+This and unforeseen delays in supply deprived XXX Corps of the munitions required to complete its advance to the Rhine.
+In the battle for the Waal Bridge in the Hunnerpark and on the Keizer Lodewijkplein, over 300 of Kampfgruppe Euling's 500 soldiers were killed, sixty were taken prisoner and the rest escaped.